arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ![The Nicla Voice board](assets/motion-detection-013.png)

-The simple motion detection application will be based on a TinyML model developed with Edge Impulse®, a leading platform in developing intelligent devices and a powerful facilitator for TinyML applications.
-With Edge Impulse®, we will capture data from your Nicla's Voice onboard IMU, create and train a TinyML model specifically designed for motion detection, and deploy it into the board for testing and validation.
+The simple motion detection application will be based on a TinyML model developed with  the Arduino Cloud Machine Learning Tools powered by Edge Impulse®, a leading platform in developing intelligent devices and a powerful facilitator for TinyML applications.
+With the Machine Learning Tools, we will capture data from your Nicla's Voice onboard IMU, create and train a TinyML model specifically designed for motion detection, and deploy it into the board for testing and validation.
 By the end of this tutorial, you will have a fully functional motion detection application running on your Nicla Voice board and a solid foundation in applying TinyML to real-world applications.

 ## Goals

 - Understand the key features and capabilities of the Nicla Voice board.
 - Set up a Nicla Voice board and prepare it for developing of a motion detection application.
-- Become familiar with the Edge Impulse® platform, its interface, and its key features.
+- Become familiar with the Machine Learning Tools integration of the Arduino Cloud, its interface, and its key features.
-- Collect motion data from the Nicla Voice board's onboard IMU using Edge Impulse®.
+- Collect motion data from the Nicla Voice board's onboard IMU using using the Arduino Cloud Machine Learning Tools.
-- Develop, train, and validate a TinyML model designed for motion detection using Edge Impulse®.
+- Develop, train, and validate a TinyML model designed for motion detection using the Machine Learning Tools.
 - Deploy the trained TinyML model onto the Nicla Voice board and test its real-time motion detection capabilities.
 - Gain practical experience and foundational knowledge in developing TinyML applications for real-world scenarios.